 Frequently Asked Questions (FAQs)

 You can take all of our online OSHA training courses from the convenience of your home.
 Our courses allow you to fulfill OSHA requirements while at home, are self-paced, and can be completed at any time within a year of your purchase.

-All online OSHA courses are Pass/Fail, meaning they are not graded.
+All online Occupational Safety and Health Administration courses are Pass/Fail, meaning they are not graded.
 You will be given three attempts to pass an exam and must score at least 70% to pass.
-If you receive a failing grade three times on any one exam, it is considered a failure from the course.
-To retake the exam, you need to register for a new OSHA 30 course and start from the beginning.
+If you receive a failing grade three times on any one exam, it is considered a failure of the course.
+To retake the exam, you need to register for a new course and start from the beginning.

-Officially, there’s no such thing as "OSHA certification," and OSHA discourages the use of the phrase.
-When websites use the phrase, they are generally referring to OSHA's Outreach program.
+Officially, there’s no such thing as "OSHA certification," and OSHA discourages the phrase.
+When websites use the term, they generally refer to the Occupational Safety and Health Administration Outreach program.
 If you pass a course from an authorized training provider, like the ones on this page, the DOL will issue you an official 30-Hour card.
-Though these cards aren't required by OSHA, they are required by certain states and kinds of employers.
+Though these cards aren't required, they are required by certain states and kinds of employers.

 Although DOL cards don't expire at the federal level, some states and industries have their unique requirements.
-Regardless, we recommend you renew your training every 3-4 years to stay up to date with any OSHA regulation changes.
+Regardless, we recommend you renew your training every 3-4 years to stay up to date with any Occupational Safety and Health Administration regulation changes.